JAORMX/tripleo-tls-everywhere-helper/README.md

 This will create an inventory file called **hosts.yaml**.

-Edit this file to have the user match what you're using.
+Edit this file to have the undercloud ansible_ssh_user match what you're using.

 Finally, you can run the playbook as follows: